-In addition to the F560DC_FeaturesDemo example firmware, the ToolStick download package also includes a demo project named F560DC_ADC0_TemperatureSensor.
+In addition to the F700DC_FeaturesDemo example firmware, the ToolStick download package also includes a demo project named F700DC_CapacitiveSense.
 The instructions for running this demo can be found at the top of the source file.
+This example will demonstrate how to use the capacitive sense switches on the ToolStick C8051F700 Daughter Card.

-The project and source files for these demos can be found in the C:\SiLabs\MCU\ToolStick\F560DC\Firmware (default) folder.
+The project and source files for these demos can be found in the c:\SiLabs\MCU\ToolStick\F700DC\Firmware\ folder.